cynn000/YelpCamp/README.md

 ## Overview

-YelpCamp is a full-stack CRUD (Create, Read, Upate, Delete) web application that is similar to Yelp which publishes reviews about businesses but for campgrounds around
+YelpCamp is a full-stack CRUD (Create, Read, Upate, Delete) web application that is similar to Yelp which publishes reviews about businesses but for campgrounds instead.
-Canada instead.

 I created this web application as part of a code-along of Colt Steele's Udemy Course: The Web Development Course 2022.